All-Hands-On-Tech/SummerRepository/README.md

 2. Press "Open with Github Desktop"
 3. Set the local path to wherever on your computer you want to put the file
 4. Hit "clone"
-5. Pick option 2 "make changes for your own "purpose"
+5. Pick "make changes for your own purposes"

 ## Getting Help
 ### User Documentation and Tutorials